gvorbeck/wedding/src/markdown/travel.md

    201 Village Boulevard
    Princeton, New Jersey 08540

-   We're securing a hotel block for our guests with transportation to and from venue.
+   We've secured a block of hotel rooms at a discounted rate for our traveling guests:

-   Check back soon for more information.
+   <a href="https://www.marriott.com/events/start.mi?id=1581619312799&key=GRP" target="\_blank" rel="noopener noreferrer" title="Hotel block for Westin Princeton">Hotel Block</a>

 * ## Airport ##